Delta, Nerve, Čech complexes

 center

-The Čech complex created using is 2-dimensional – the three linked points now span a 2-simplex.
+The Čech complex created using r=5 is 2-dimensional – the three linked points now span a 2-simplex.
 The fourth point is also connected.

 Homotopy type